Value Add Real Estate Property Definition And Strategy

 and partnering together to build wealth

-Should You Invest In Apartments?
+Should You Invest In Apartment Building?
 (And Why You Should)

 There are many ways to invest in apartment buildings.
 These include investing in a REIT, investing in a private fund, being part of a joint venture, buying your own building, and investing in syndication.
 In this article, we will compare the two popular strategies: being part of a joint business venture and buying your own building